Cesar-Jim/pokechallenge/README.md

 ## Next Steps and Future Goals

 1. Beautify the application with CSS and probably implement GreenSock animations for greater impact.
-2. Order the list using a convenient sorting algorithm.
+2. Sort the Pokemon list using a convenient sorting algorithm.
 3. Once the data is sorted, add searching capabilities using binary seacrh.
 Which provides an efficient O(Log n) time complexity.

 ---